Overdrawn again? Here's the lowdown on overdrafts and how to keep on the right side of your bank.

 The basics on being overdrawn

-An overdraft is an agreed cash-borrowing limit arranged with your bank.
-It gives you a flexible way of managing your cash flow and can provide you with short-term funds if you don’t have enough money, but it’s not a loan.
+Overdrafts are an agreed cash-borrowing limit arranged with your bank.
+It gives you a flexible way to manage your money and can provide you with short-term funds if you don’t have enough money, but it’s not a loan.

 Overdrafts can help you if, for example, you have an urgent phone bill to pay today, but the funds won’t go into your account until next week.
 The overdraft enables you to pay off the bill, without having the actual money in your account.

-As with all forms of credit, you must be over 18 years of age before you can apply for an overdraft.
-You should talk to someone at your local bank branch.
+As with all forms of credit, you must be over 18 years of age before you can apply for an arranged overdraft.
+If you’d like to set one up you should talk to someone at your local bank branch.
 Some banks or building societies can arrange an overdraft through their telephone or internet banking service.
 However, not all bank accounts offer overdraft facilities.

-It is crucial to avoid going overdrawn if you haven’t arranged it with your bank, or if you are about to go over your overdraft limit.
-If you do not arrange to have an overdraft or an extension before the money leaves your account, you may be charged steep penalty fees as well as a much higher rate of interest.
+It is best to avoid going overdrawn if you haven’t arranged it with your bank, or if you are about to go over your overdraft limit.
+If you do not arrange to have an overdraft or an extension before the money leaves your account, you’ll face overdraft charges in the form of interest.
 The bank could also continue to charge you extra fees every time it sends you a letter telling you you are overdrawn.
-The fines could add up to hundreds of pounds.

 What are the benefits of an overdraft?